helonggood/pig_detection/README.md

 <details open>
 <summary>How to use</summary>
 <p>
-	Under the yolov5 project file, you can use this trained pig detection model using following example code:
+	Under the yolov5 project file, you can use this trained pig detection model by following example code:
 </p>

 ```python